anderav1/sha-256-hashing/README.md

  averaging the lowest hash value produced in 10 trials.
 A sample set of the results I obtained was:

-    The avg lowest hash value produced in 10 sec was 0x154030b3bdde2c0000000000000000000000000000000000000000000000 The avg lowest hash value produced in 20 sec was 0xbbc9cc7af844880000000000000000000000000000000000000000000000 The avg lowest hash value produced in 30 sec was 0x66086c9964ec04000000000000000000000000000000000000000000000
+    The avg lowest hash value produced in 10 sec was 0x154030b3bdde2c0000000000000000000000000000000000000000000000 The avg lowest hash value produced in 20 sec was 0xbbc9cc7af84488000000000000000000000000000000000000000000000 The avg lowest hash value produced in 30 sec was 0x66086c9964ec04000000000000000000000000000000000000000000000

-The lowest hash value did not decrease for longer intervals as it theoretically should have, so it would be difficulty to determine a trend in lowest hash value versus amount of time in which to perform hashes.
-However, considering that the maximum value of a 64-bit hexadecimal is 0xffff.
+The lowest hash value generally decreased for longer intervals as it theoretically should have, but it was difficult to determine a trend in the relationship between the lowest hash value and the amount of time in which to perform hashes.
+However, I noticed that the lowest hash value decreased by an entire order of magnitude from the 10-second time interval to the 20-second time interval.
+I predict that this decrease would continue as the time interval increased, but that the increase would have to be much steeper in order to generate the same amount of change in the lowest hash value.
-...ffff, the average value would be around 0x8000...0000, so a single hash value has a 50% chance of being below this number.
-That means that, since more hashes can be performed in a longer time interval, the lowest value a hash will produce will decrease as the time interval increases.